tmg0/unplugin-oxlint/README.md

 Declare the package manager which you want to use

+Normally you don't need to modify this option. `unplugin-oxlint` will automatically detect `package.json` and lock file by [nypm](https://github.com/unjs/nypm)

 ## Eslint

 If you are looking for a way to use oxlint in projects that still need ESLint, You can use [eslint-plugin-oxlint](https://github.com/oxc-project/eslint-plugin-oxlint) to turn off ESLint rules that are already supported by oxlint.

 The rules are extracted from [here](https://github.com/oxc-project/eslint-plugin-oxlint?tab=readme-ov-file)

+`unplugin-oxlint` will automatically run the `eslint` script after `oxlint` when build start and file change.

 ```bash
 # npm